cmjten/arduino-pi-weather-forecast/README.md

 ###[Demo Video (PS3 Controller)](https://vid.me/Iex0)

 ### Components
-- Raspberry Pi 3
 - Arduino Uno
 - 220 Ohm Resistor
 - 16x2 LCD screen
+- Raspberry Pi 3*
-- PS3 Controller (optional)
+- PS3 Controller*

+<sub>\* Optional.
+Script can be run on any computer that has Python, but the Raspberry Pi 3 is more convenient because Raspbian detects the PS3 controller connected through Bluetooth while Windows 10 doesn't seem to.
+This hasn't been tested on a Mac.</sub>

 ### Commands (weather_commands.py)
 - show city : Shows city name